heiglandreas/holidayChecker/README.md

 * **isHoliday** is ```true``` when the day is a free day according to the local law.
 Otherwise it's ```false```
 * **isNamed** is ```true``` when the day has a special name despite being not a free day.
 * **getName** contains the name of a named day.

+## Extending

+Currently not all countries holidays are available.
+We are trying to fix that but you might find that exactly the country you need is missing.

+As the holidays are retrieved from XML-files you can add your own ones without issue.
+They need to correspond to the [Schema-file](https://github.com/heiglandreas/holidayChecker/blob/master/share/holidays.xsd) and before the schema is checked any XInclude-statements are executed.

+You can then load the holidays from your file using the ```createIteratorFromXmlFile```-method.

+If you think the XML-files might be usefull for others you should think about contributing back and open a PullRequest here or attach them to an issue you open.

+We'd be very thankfull!